ClapeyronThermo/Clapeyron.jl/docs/src/user_guide/custom_model.md

-    sites::SiteParam                        # Parameter struct containing the sites and their amounts params::PCSAFTParam                     # Struct specified in the macro idealmodel::T                           # Model for the ideal part assoc_options::Clapeyron.AssocOptions   # Options for the calculation of the association helmholtz contribution references::Array{String,1}             # DOI references end
+    sites::SiteParam                        # Parameter struct containing the sites and their amounts params::PCSAFTParam                     # Struct specified in the macro idealmodel::T                           # Model for the ideal part assoc_options::Clapeyron.AssocOptions   # Options for the calculation of the association Helmholtz contribution references::Array{String,1}             # DOI references end